GospelTrust/kairos-th-513/docs/content/_week-03/session-08.md

 3. Paul’s response

-   - a.
-The mercy and compassion (15-6) of God cannot be subject to any cause outside His own free grace.
+   - The mercy and compassion (15-6) of God cannot be subject to any cause outside His own free grace.

-   - b.
-God does exercise His mercy in absolute freedom of choice.2
+   - God does exercise His mercy in absolute freedom of choice.2

-   - c.
-In short, God is sovereign; He is not subject to human scrutiny.
+   - In short, God is sovereign; He is not subject to human scrutiny.

 ## B. What Paul means in Romans 9:17-8